dimaslanjaka/static-blog-generator/src-posts/2022/03/25/high-pagerank-dofollow-directory-list.md

 | 18\. www.topbloglists.com | 5   | 37\. blogvillage.gotop100.com | 3   |
 | 19\. www.lsblogs.com | 5   | 38\. www.search4blogs.com | 3   |

+Please regularly and diligently register every time you create a new article to the several dlog directories above.
+That's my post on this occasion.
+Hopefully these blogging tips are useful and can help you, especially for beginners who want higher **traffic** or visitors to your blog.